How to create dataset assets in TDR

 Overview

 Once a dataset has been created and populated with ingested data, the last step before the data can be subsetted into snapshots is asset creation.
 The asset creation step is an access control that enables the data custodian to specify which columns from their dataset are available to individuals creating snapshots.
-Snapshots can only be created from datasets with at least one asset.

 What to expect after creating assets